-The discipline committee consists of three faculty members and two student members nominated by the Student Government Association.
-The Dean of Students and/or Associate Dean(s) of Students acts as chairman of the committee but does not vote.
+The discipline committee consists of three faculty members and two student members selected by the Student Government Association in consultation with the Dean of Students.
+The Vice President for Student Life and the Associate Dean of Students act as co-chairman of the committee but do not vote.